 A public project is a project, in which no members are added.

 A private project is a project with members.
 To make a project private, you need to add at least one member to the project.

 - Any member can log time to a project.

-- Logged time is visible to all members of an account.
+- Logged time is visible to all members of a workspace.

 - Regular members can configure the general settings and work types for a project (optional, see below).